Mario Alexandre · March 26, 2026 · auto-scatter prompt-hook sinc-llm

 x(t) = Σ x(nT) · sinc((t - nT) / T)

-This maps exactly to the Nyquist-Shannon theorem I based the sinc format on.
-The theorem says you can perfectly reconstruct a signal from its samples — if you sample at the right frequency.
-The Haiku scatter call is sampling the prompt at all 6 frequency bands simultaneously.
-The reconstruction — the sinc JSON — gives the main model more than it needs to answer correctly the first time.
+This matches the Nyquist-Shannon theorem that I used as the basis for the sinc format.
+The theorem says you can perfectly rebuild a signal from its samples, as long as you sample at the right rate.
+The Haiku scatter call samples the prompt across all 6 frequency bands at once.
+The result, the sinc JSON, gives the main model more than enough information to answer correctly on the first try.

 What "Non-Blocking" Really Means

 Non-blocking in my system means two things.
-First, the hook never rejects or delays a prompt from reaching the model.
-Second, if the hook itself fails — if the Haiku API is down, if the scatter call times out after 25 seconds — the original prompt goes through unchanged.
-The hook degrades gracefully to a no-op.
+First, the hook never rejects or slows down a prompt on its way to the model.
+Second, if the hook itself breaks, if the Haiku API is down, or if the scatter call times out after 25 seconds, the original prompt still goes through unchanged.
+The hook falls back to doing nothing.

-I added a heuristic fallback for the second case.
-If the API fails, the hook uses template-based scatter with keyword inference.
-It's not as good as Haiku — more generic, less context-aware — but it's dramatically better than no scatter at all.
-SNR goes from 0.003 (raw prompt) to about 0.4 (template scatter) vs. 0.855 (Haiku scatter).
-Still a significant improvement even in degraded mode.
+I added a fallback for that case.
+If the API fails, the hook runs a template-based scatter using keyword guessing.
+It is not as good as Haiku, more generic and less context-aware, but it is far better than no scatter at all.
+SNR goes from 0.003 on a raw prompt to about 0.4 with template scatter, versus 0.855 with Haiku scatter.
+That is still a big improvement, even in degraded mode.

 The Edge Cases I Had to Handle

-Three types of input need to bypass the transform entirely:
+Three types of input skip the transform completely:

-Already sinc JSON — if the input is already a valid 6-band sinc structure, pass it through.
-Don't double-scatter.
-The sinc format is the inter-agent cognitive contract; re-scattering corrupts it.
+Already sinc JSON: if the input is already a valid 6-band sinc structure, pass it through.
+Do not scatter it twice.
+The sinc format is the contract between agents.
+Scattering it again breaks it.

-@agent mentions — if the prompt starts with @, it's routing to a named agent.
-Don't intercept it — send directly.
-The routing is part of the system architecture and the scatter hook shouldn't interfere.
+@agent mentions: if the prompt starts with @, it is routing to a named agent.
+Do not intercept it.
+Send it directly.
+The routing is part of the system design.
+The scatter hook should not touch it.

-/slash commands — same logic. /commands are infrastructure instructions, not natural language prompts.
-Pass through unchanged.
+/slash commands: same idea.
+Slash commands are infrastructure instructions, not natural language prompts.
+Pass them through unchanged.